 The European Association for Palliative Care is a membership organisation dedicated to the promotion and development of palliative care throughout Europe

-To influence, promote and advocate for the delivery of high quality palliative care across the life span by fostering and sharing palliative care research, policy, education and evidence-based practice.
+To influence, promote and advocate for the delivery of high quality palliative care across the life span by fostering and sharing palliative care education, research, policy and evidence-based practice.

 One voice, one vision.
-A world without preventable suffering where those with life-threatening illnesses and their families have timely access to high quality palliative care as an integral part of the healthcare system.
+To advocate for a world without preventable suffering where those with life-threatening illnesses and their families have timely access to high quality palliative care as an integral part of the healthcare system.

 - Strive for excellence in palliative care